Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 9. Beret Beanie

 Beanies are among the different types of berets that have a loose fit on the head.
-Being that it has a loose fit, there are little pinches throughout.
+Because of this, there are little pinches throughout.

 Slouchy beanies are defined as beanies that dangle from the rear.
 A Beret Beanie is a Beanie and a Beret hybrid with a rounder shape and larger size than a regular beanie, giving it a fluffier appearance.

-Beret Beanies, unlike French Berets, do not have a tail at the top.
+Unlike French Berets, Beret Beanies do not have a tail at the top.
 These are often constructed of warmer materials with exquisite knits, giving them a highly stylish appearance.

 They provide adequate coverage for the heads and ears, protecting them from the cold.